 For the purposes of this article, Ancient China’s civilization refers to that period of Chinese history which began in the early 2nd millennium BCE, when a literate, city-based culture first emerged, to the end of the Han dynasty, in 220 CE.

 By this time all the essential foundations of Chinese civilization had been laid down.
-As such, Ancient China played a key role in world history.
+As such, Ancient China was one of the most crucial periods and places in world history.
 Its achievements can still be powerfully felt today, in a modern China and its world-wide influence.

 1766 BCE: traditional date for the founding of the first historic dynasty in China, the Shang dynasty